 Submit up to 15 images, or up to 30 minutes of video and/or DVD.

-Images must be accompanied by an image list with title, date, size, media, and, where applicable, conceptual intent.
+Submission of an image list with title, date, size, media, and, where applicable, conceptual intent, is optional.

 Writing (poetry, fiction, nonfiction, playwriting, screenwriting)